Saturday, March 9, 2018

-On Saturday, March 10, Acera will hold its second Assessment Day.
+On Saturday, March 9, Acera will hold an Assessment Day.
 This is an opportunity for parents to find out more about their child’s learning style, and gain knowledge to advocate for their child more effectively.
 It also provides parents interested in applying for our school with an option to get the required assessment, without having to search for experts and schedule appointments.

 On Assessment Day, we will be hosting a team of professional neuropsychologists who will be conducting WISC and WPPSI evaluations.
 Join us, and chat with our admissions director and other parents while your child solves some puzzles and plays games.
 Below are details about the tests and how they are conducted, pricing, and why we value these evaluations.
 Interested parents can sign up for a slot with a neuropsychologist by e-mailing email@example.com